dusanlazic/avala/docs/docs/server/launching.md

 - **Credentials**: You should update the access credentials for RabbitMQ and PostgreSQL.
 Make sure these credentials, along with hostnames, ports, and other connection parameters, match the settings in your `avala.yaml` file.
 - **Time zone**: The time zone is set to `Europe/Belgrade`, which may need to be adjusted to match your location.
+- **Extra packages**: Your flag ID and submitter scripts will likely use third-party libraries that you will need to install.
+You can specify these in `EXTRA_PACKAGES` environment variable, and they will be installed upon running the containers.
 - **Docker image**: The services are configured to use images from Docker Hub.
 If your images have different names or are hosted on a different registry, you'll need to update the `image` field accordingly.
 - **Volumes**: The configuration uses Docker volumes to persist data for RabbitMQ and PostgreSQL.
 Ensure these are correctly set up if you are not using Docker's default volume management.